ironnysh/docs/README.md

 I've also peer reviewed technical content written by teammates, and worked on preparing a combination of markdown templates and VS Code snippets to optimize workflows.

+## Manuals and learning materials

+- [An overview of relational databases](/assignments/Overview_of_relational_databases.pdf) - sample educational content for a database vendor.
+- [A manual for a drone manufacturer](/assignments/Drone_manual.pdf) - sample documentation for an unmanned aerial systems (sUAS) company.

 ## Project A

 I [wrote long-form technical content](https://insights.project-a.com/?s=Ronny+Shani+) and supported the engineering, data, and product teams with developing, editing, and writing technical content.